How to apply

 Step 5: information on results and publications

-If all goes well, the release of data and biomaterials will result in one or more scientific publications.
+If all goes well, the release of data and biosamples will result in one or more scientific publications.
 There is no set minimum or maximum amount of publications per application and Lifelines does not require any co-authorships.
 We do ask you to mention using Lifelines data in your publication.
 To enable other researchers to use the new results in their research in the field of healthy ageing, we ask you to return the results of the analyses you performed on the data, measurements, and samples.

 Step 6: evaluation and feedback